-- Strong written and verbal communication skills with strong attention to detail (e.g., preparing reports, presenting findings to stakeholders).
+- Strong written and verbal communication skills with rigorous attention to detail (e.g., preparing reports, presenting findings to stakeholders).

 - Ability to identify problems, develop solutions, and implement change, meeting deadlines working both independently and as part of a team.

-- Ability to work collaboratively with diverse project staff, partners, and stakeholders across multiple countries and time zones.
+- Ability to work collaboratively with diverse project staff, partners, and stakeholders across multiple countries, cultures, and time zones.

 - Knowledge of monitoring and evaluation methodologies, data analysis techniques, and project management principles.

 - Familiarity with issues relating to climate and biodiversity.

 - Working knowledge of Spanish, French or Portuguese.

 - Working knowledge of SharePoint, Teams, Asana, and/or other project management tools.

 This full-time position is ideally based in Seattle, with flexibility to work some evenings and weekend hours as needed.
 The team is open to considering a remote work arrangement.
 Specific details regarding the schedule and expectations will be agreed on during the hiring process.

 This position includes approximately 10% travel to visit regions and Indigenous peoples in territory to deepen understanding of Nia Tero’s work and to support events, regional and global convenings.